Speed, cost, quality signals, ETA expectations, and licensing questions answered with direct, specific information for 2026.

 Yes, for residential services, and you should.
 A legitimate locksmith will ask for a photo ID confirming you are the resident or owner.
 This is required by law in several states and is standard practice for liability protection.
 For car lockouts, they may check that your name matches the vehicle registration.
 Do not use a locksmith who does not ask for ID — they have no way of knowing you have the right to access the property, which is a legal and safety problem.

 Most residential and automotive locks: yes.
 Standard pin-tumbler deadbolts, knob locks, and most car locks can be picked or bypassed by an experienced locksmith without drilling.
 High-security locks (Medeco, Mul-T-Lock, Abloy, certain Schlage Primus) may require destructive entry or specialized bypass tools not all locksmiths carry.
-A quality locksmith will tell you upfront: "I may need to drill this if picking does not work, and that will change the cost."
-Drilling without that warning is a red flag.
+A quality locksmith will tell you upfront if the lock requires drilling and what that changes about the cost, before starting any work.

 Yes, always.
 Before touching the lock or vehicle, the technician should look at the situation, give you a specific price or a tight range, and wait for your verbal approval.
 "I'll know the price when I'm done" is not acceptable for any standard service.
 You can ask: "What is the price before you start?" and "Will that price change?"
 Write it down or take a photo of the estimate if they provide one in writing.